flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 and 2 steps.
 Pipeline for filtering, RANSAC plane fitting, segmentation, and clustering implemented.